A good property management company can help both real estate investors and/or agents in marketing to fill vacant property units with new tenants.

 But this is only a psychological bias that happens when many agree on something, and it shouldn’t be perceived that way.

 If you are a real estate investor or another real estate professional, you always want to negotiate these tenant placement fees.

 You can negotiate almost everything.
 I learned this from my own experience, especially from the book Never Split the Difference by Chris Voss.

-Property Management Fees According Property Type, and On State and City Level at a Glance
+Property Management Fees According to Property Type and On State and City Level at a Glance

-The property management fees of different states and cities in the table below come from the research I did in each state and city.
+The property management fees of different states and cities in the table below come from my research in each state and city.

 In the table, with property management fees at the city level, I only used local property management companies and, from them, only the ones that disclosed their pricing information on their websites.

 |Rental Type||Average Property Manager Fee|

 |Condos and apartment building||10% or $20-$60 per unit per month|

 How Much Do Property Managers Typically Charge Per Month?